When You Don't Want to Carry a Lock

 I often would go on bike rides with no plans to stop and not carrying a lock.
 In spite of that, I kept running into times where I wanted to stop for a minute - bathroom break, run in a convenience mart, or just pick up that one item I needed at the store.
 I'd run in and hope my bike was still there when I returned.

-My major concern was the casual thief - the person that sees a bike and decides to ride it away -(the way most bikes are stolen).
-I decided to design a simple system that would be part of the bike, always there and easy to use, that prevents someone from riding my bike away.
+My major concern was the opportunistic thief - the person that sees a bike and just decides to ride it away -(the way most bikes are stolen).
+I decided to design a simple system that would be part of the bike, always there and easy to use, that deters a theft and stops someone from riding my bike away.

 How it Works